Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy: OSOD-III: An Alternative Formulation

-This section introduces another application scenario of OSOD.
+This section introduces another application formulation of OSOD.
 Although it has been overlooked in previous studies, we frequently encounter the scenario in practice.
 It is free from the fundamental issue of OSOD-II, enabling practical evaluation of methods' performance and probably making the problem easier to solve.

-\subsection{OSOD-III: Open at Class Level and Closed at Super-class level}
+\subsection{OSOD-III: Open at Class Level and Closed at Super-class Level}

-Consider building a smartphone app that detects and classifies animal species.
-It is unrealistic to deal with all animal species at its initial deployment since there are too many classes.
-Thus, consider a strategy to start the app’s service with a limited number of animal species; after its deployment, we want to add new classes by detecting unseen animal classes.
-To do this, we must design the detector to detect unseen animals accurately while correctly detecting known animals.
-After detecting unseen animals, we may collect their training data and retrain the detector using them.
-There will be many similar cases in real-world applications.
+To motivate the problem we formalize in this section, we begin with two illustrative use cases.

+\textbf{Smartphone insect-detection app}~~ A mobile application that identifies insects from camera images must contend with the vast—and still expanding—number of species.
+An initial release can cover only a limited subset of known insects.
+When a user photographs an unfamiliar specimen, the device should flag it as unknown, upload the image to a central server, and allow the model to be updated incrementally.
+This workflow demands a detector that is closed at the super-class level (``insect'') yet open to previously unseen species within that group.

+\textbf{Traffic-sign detection in advanced driver-assistance systems (ADAS)}~~ Traffic-sign detectors are usually trained on the signs prevalent in the region where a vehicle operates.
+Signs from other jurisdictions—or newly introduced signs—lie outside this training set, making the detector's response unpredictable.
+Labeling such signs as unknown is essential both for informing the driver of perceptual uncertainty and for collecting new examples that can be forwarded to a central server for continual learning.
+Because comprehensive sign inventories are rarely shared with vendors, a detector that is closed at the super-class level (``traffic sign'') but open to unseen sign classes provides a practical solution.

-This problem is similar to OSOD-II; we want to detect unknown, novel animals.
+These problems are similar to OSOD-II; we want to detect unknown, novel animals.
 However, unlike OSOD-II, it is unnecessary to consider arbitrary objects as detection targets.
 In brief, we consider only animal classes; our detector does not need to detect any non-animal object, even if it has been unseen.
 In other words, we consider the set of object classes closed at the super-class level (i.e., animals) and open at the individual class level under the super-class.

 We call this problem OSOD-III.
 The differences between OSOD-I, -II, and -III are shown in Fig.~\ref{fig:OSOD_toxm} and Table \ref{tbl:OSOD_toxm}.
 The problem is formally stated as follows:

 \textbf{OSOD-III}~~ {\em Assume we are given a closed set of object classes belonging to a single super-class.
 Then, we want to detect and classify objects of these known classes correctly and to detect every unknown class object belonging to the same super-class and classify it as ``unknown.''}